Harry-Meghan interview: Buckingham Palace breaks silence, says race issues concerning | Politics

-Buckingham Palace finally broke its silence over Prince Harry and Meghan Markle's explosive interview with American chat show host Oprah Winfrey on Tuesday evening and said the royal family was "saddened" by the revelations.
+Breaking its silence over Prince Harry and Meghan Markle’s explosive interview with Oprah Winfrey, the Buckingham Palace on Tuesday said it has taken ''very seriously'' their revelations and those will be addressed by the family privately.

 On the couple’s reference to unnamed royals raising concerns over their son Archie’s mixed-race heritage, the palace said the concerning issues of race would be addressed privately as a family matter.